nonergodic/devbox/README.md

 the default Linux path of pnpm store of the container (`.local/share/pnpm/store`) is mapped to `~/dev/pnpm-store` on the host to allow sharing of `node_modules` to save disk space - adjust or delete `mount` property in `devcontainer.json` as necessary

+**WARNING: the build will fail if the host mount does not exist!**

 ## build

 create a symlink (because the devcontainer cli is not very bright and always looks for a .devcontainer folder when building local features):

 `ln -s devcontainer .devcontainer`

+create the shared pnpm store mount dir (if used - see above):

+`mkdir -p ~/dev/pnpm-store`

 then build: